-Writing Assignment Expectations:
+Flipgrid Assignment Expectations:

 - Objective: The objective of this writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
-The assignments are designed so students can demonstrate the depth of knowledge related to the course content. - Focus: This assignment is designed to apply knowledge from the chapters and class discussions. - Format: This assignment should be typed and double-spaced.
-Do not include title pages.
-Include your name at the top of each page.
-A minimum of one inch margins on each side.
-12 point Times New Roman font is preferred.
-Each assignment should have a minimum length of 500 words but is not to exceed 750 words.
-Students will be assessed using the Critical Response Writing Rubric.
+The assignments are designed so students can demonstrate the depth of knowledge related to the course content. - Focus: This assignment is designed to apply knowledge from the chapters and class discussions.

+Assignment 2: Critical Response (Movie)